 However, experts within and outside the industry have raised concerns about live betting due to its vulnerability to match-fixing.
 The reason why live betting is so exposed to match-fixing is twofold: the higher betting limits and the changing odds.
 Add the short windows during which betting takes place, and it’s easy to see why it may be harder to spot fraudulent betting.

-Fortunately, dedicated data feed solutions like OddsMatrix offers security and risk mitigation tools to spot and prevent match-fixing.
+Fortunately, dedicated data feed solutions like OddsMatrix offer security and risk mitigation tools to spot and prevent match-fixing.

 Sports betting data solutions like OddsMatrix provide bookmakers with essential data and tools to help them manage their operations more efficiently and competitively.